 I knew in my gut it had nothing to do with manipulation.
 I also knew it couldn’t merely be a mental or behavioral problem.
 He had become a different person overnight.
 Then I remembered the lady who had suggested PANDAS (Pediatric Autoimmune Neuropsychiatric Disorder Associated with Strep).
 I decided to look it up.
 I discovered there were other symptoms besides OCD!
 Motor tics, rages, anxiety, food aversion, school refusal, decline in handwriting and math, and emotional liability.
 I found support groups on Facebook and read all hours of the night to figure out why this was happening and how to help him.

 After tons of reading and research, I found the National Institute of Health recommended Motrin for inflammation.
-I began Motrin around the clock and Maxwell’s rages were reduced by 80-90%!
+I began Motrin around the clock and his rages were reduced by 80-90%!
 It was a miracle!!
-Maxwell’s doctor was out of town so we saw another provider who was suggested to us, because she had treated PANDAS before.
+My son’s doctor was out of town so we saw another provider who was suggested to us, because she had treated PANDAS before.
 She tested his blood and found no strep antibodies!
 I was shocked since he had a positive strep test weeks earlier.
 She said it was the antibodies that caused the neuropsychiatric symptoms and since he had symptoms and no antibodies, it couldn’t be PANDAS and she wouldn’t treat him.
 I was so frustrated!

-Around this time, we started noticing unusual symptoms in Liam as well.
+Around this time, we started noticing unusual symptoms in his brother as well.
 He began a throat clearing tic, started hoarding stuffed animals, and had to arrange them a certain way every night or he couldn’t go to sleep.
 He told me he thought people were watching him and he was terrified.
 He also said he was sad every day and didn’t know why.

 At first I thought it was a reaction to the traumatic situation with his brother.
-They are only 17 months apart and had always been best buddies, but Maxwell was constantly rejecting him and lashing out at him since this all began.
+They are only 17 months apart and had always been best buddies, but my son was constantly rejecting him and lashing out at him since this all began.
 We thought it had just completely rocked his world and he was trying to make sense of it all.
 In addition to the unusual psychological symptoms, he could barely get out of bed in the morning.
 He also was always complaining about his knees and ankles hurting.
 I had to carry him to the bathroom and downstairs every morning.

-In addition to the rages and panic attacks, Maxwell, normally a very talented artist, stopped drawing because he was constantly frustrated that he couldn’t draw.
+In addition to the rages and panic attacks, he normally a very talented artist, stopped drawing because he was constantly frustrated that he couldn’t draw.
 He would crumble up paper after paper when he couldn’t draw.
 His grades began to suffer and he also began chewing his fingernails and toenails, something he had never done.

 Finally, their doctor returned from her vacation and we went to see her.
 I explained what the other doctor had said but asked her if we could do a blood test for mycoplasma, since that is what she said caused their pneumonia.
 She agreed to test their IgG (GONE-past infection) and IgM (IMMEDIATE-current infection) for mycoplasma.
 BINGO!!
-Normal or negative is under 770 and Maxwell’s IgM was 3300!
-Liam’s IgM was 2100!
+Normal or negative is under 770 and my son’s IgM was 3300!
+His brother’s IgM was 2100!
 We decided to test our 2-year-old daughter as well and she also had a mycoplasma infection with no symptoms!
 We finally had our answer!!
 They had PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) an umbrella term for children who have a dramatic – almost overnight – onset of neuropsychiatric symptoms.
 The cause of PANS is unknown in most cases but is thought to be triggered by infections, metabolic disturbances, and other inflammatory reactions.

 We began antibiotic treatment immediately!
 We researched supplements, alternative treatments, immune supports, and detoxification.
 We ran blood test for other common co-infections which came back negative.